aaparmeggiani/awesome-wrgms-kids/readme.md

 ## IoT
+* [Adafruit.io](https://adafruit.io) - the easiest way to interact with your IoT data
 * [Twine](https://www.kickstarter.com/projects/supermechanical/twine-listen-to-your-world-talk-to-the-internet) - Listen to your world, talk to the Internet
 * [PaperSignals](https://papersignals.withgoogle.com) - build-it-yourself objects that you control with your voice.
 (Google)